 In an environment where other brokers have access to the same insurance products, personal relationships are a critical differentiator.
 JLT can only thrive if their clients see them a trusted advisor.
-Recognising this, they engaged Circle to carry out a complete audit of client relationship health with the aim of:
+Recognising this, they engaged the ideal b2b market research company, Circle to carry out a complete audit of client relationship health with the aim of:

 JLT Specialty’s management wanted the research to really get under the skin of what made clients tick and provide a tool to enhance business performance, not simply a set of customer satisfaction statistics.
 It was essential that the research could be used as the basis for a set of clearly defined and measurable actions which would enable JLT Specialty to maintain and improve its customer service levels.

 This global research project was run firstly in the UK and the survey platform was then extended to carry out a similar exercise with JLT’s Asia and Australia divisions, whose management teams saw the benefit of the activity which had been carried out in the UK.View our services

 Step one was to engage with key stakeholders within the business – primarily Account Managers who hold client relationships.
 Any actions derived from the project would require their involvement, so it was essential they were on board from day one.
 It was also important to establish their views on client relationships and on what they believe matters most to these clients so that these beliefs could be tested.

 The next stage was to develop an online client survey, asking intelligent questions that quickly got to the heart of the matter.
 The survey invitation was preceded by a communication from the relevant Account Manager to ‘warm up’ respondents and was carried out using our sophisticated online platform.
 This includes features which optimise the respondent experience and therefore response rates, e.g. mobile optimisation and auto-saving so the survey can be completed in multiple settings on multiple devices.